TWUOnline/far-centre-guides/pages/03.india/06.mcom-281-public-speaking/02.class-schedule/docs.md

 | **Unit 10: Special Occasion, Commemorative, and Celebratory Speeches** (1 class)             | Award Ceremony Speech (non-graded) Reflective Journal (Submit all entries Units 1-10) | Course Text Chapter 25.                       |

+## Class Activities

 The following sections outline key information you will need to plan and facilitate this course.
-**Note that once you has mapped out the course (specific units to dates), send the updated syllabus to the instructor.**
+**Note that once you have mapped out the course (specific units to dates), send the updated syllabus to the instructor.**

 Course Resources